azdavis/azdavis.net/posts/en/define-pl-03.md

 To use a pair, we must be able to extract the values inside.
 For that, we add the expressions $e.\mathsf{left}$ and $e.\mathsf{right}$.
-When $e$ is a value of product type, these expressions extract the left and right value out of the product respectively.
+When $e$ is a value of pair type, these expressions extract the left and right value out of the pair respectively.

 Note that by combining pair types with other pair types, we can effectively construct an product type combining $n$ types for any $n > 2$.